War in Ukraine: Kherson vulnerable as weather stalls frontline combat

 But according to the Institute for the Study of War, Russian forces are preparing to defend their positions in depth and may conduct delayed operations.

-To learn more about the situation in Ukraine, watch our report by our correspondent Sasha Vakulina in the video player above.
+To learn more about the situation in Ukraine, watch our report from correspondent Sasha Vakulina in the video player above.